-Landlords will be expected to contribute up to £3,500 (inc. VAT) per property to make energy efficiency improvements to raise a property's EPC rating to a minimum of an E. If the cost to achieve an EPC E exceeds £3,500, landlords will be able to register a 'high-cost' exemption on the PRS Exemptions Register providing that they submit three separate quotes from different installers that evidences a higher cost
+Under the rules' landlords are expected to contribute up to £3,500 (inc. VAT) per property to make energy efficiency improvements to raise a property's EPC rating to a minimum of an E.

+If the cost to achieve an EPC E exceeds £3,500, landlords will be able to register a 'high-cost' exemption on the PRS Exemptions Register providing that they submit three separate quotes from different installers that evidences a higher cost.